-In the previous articleprevious article about the Meteora site and its incredible monasteries.
+In the previous article about the Meteora site, you were able to discover the Meteora site and its incredible monasteries.
 Here’s some practical information to help you prepare for your visit to Meteora.

 How long does it take to visit Meteora?